MurrayIII/UnicodeMathML/playground/help.md

 <math display="block" xmlns="http://www.w3.org/1998/Math/MathML"><mrow><mfrac><mn>1</mn><mrow><mn>2</mn><mi>𝜋</mi></mrow></mfrac><mrow intent=":integral(0,$h,$naryand)"><msubsup><mo>∫</mo><mn>0</mn><mrow arg="h"><mn>2</mn><mi>𝜋</mi></mrow></msubsup><mfrac arg="naryand"><mrow><mi intent="ⅆ">𝑑</mi><mi>𝜃</mi></mrow><mrow><mi>𝑎</mi><mo>+</mo><mi>𝑏</mi><mrow intent=":function"><mi>sin</mi><mo>⁡</mo><mi>𝜃</mi></mrow></mrow></mfrac></mrow><mo>=</mo><mfrac><mn>1</mn><msqrt><mrow><msup><mi>𝑎</mi><mn>2</mn></msup><mo>−</mo><msup><mi>𝑏</mi><mn>2</mn></msup></mrow></msqrt></mfrac></mrow></math>

+To speak the equations, type the space bar to pause the demo, type Alt+s to speak the current equation, and then type the right arrow key to advance to the next equation.
+Alternatively, type Alt+Enter to enter the current Examples equation (and advance the Examples equation ID), and type Alt+s to speak the equation.
+In these ways, you can cycle through the equations speaking each one.
 ## Entering symbols
 You can enter a symbol by clicking on the symbol in one of the symbol galleries below the input window.
 But it’s faster to type the symbol’s LaTeX control word such as \alpha for α.